Menu

 The Reverse Cowboys

-The Reverse Cowboys are a queer country western dance performance group that formed out of the group’s desire to be out, freaky, loud, and uninhibited in their unwavering love for queer and trans people.
+The Reverse Cowboys are a queer country western dance performance collective formed out of our desire to be out, freaky, loud, and uninhibited in our unwavering love for queer and trans communities.
+We bring together dance, performance, and community-building as a celebration of queer and trans joy; not as escape from the realities of oppression.
+We view our work as part of the long history of queer nightlife as a site of resilience, culture, and collective power.

 Rhythm Riders

-The Rhythm Riders (originally the Rain City Rhythm Riders) were formed in 2001 by Jim Drew and Ruby Luke to create a performing group for Seattle’s country-western dance scene, and to help boost the level of dance ability in the local community.
+The Rhythm Riders (originaly the Rain City Rhtyhm Riders) were formed in 2001 by Jim Drew and Ruby Luke to create a performing group for Seattle’s country-western dance scene, and to help boost the level of dance ability in the local community.

 The Rhythm Riders joined the IAGLCWDC in 2002, and after Timberline Spirits closed in 2005, the Rhythm Riders transitioned into Rain Country Dance Association, remaining as the club’s performing arm, with most of the RCDA board members having also been Rhythm Riders.